vili999/InpEndPoint/README.md

 == Installation and Work ==
 This section describes how to install the plugin and how it is working.
-1. Upload the plugin files to the `/wp-content/plugins/inp-end-point` directory, or install the plugin through the composer with "composer require  --dev vili999/inp-end-point" command.
+1. Upload the plugin files to the `/wp-content/plugins/example-directory` directory, start "composer install" command.
 2. Activate the plugin through the Dashboard, Plugins screen in WordPress.
 3. When installed, the plugin makes available a custom endpoint on the WordPress site "/task/company".
 With “custom endpoint” we mean an arbitrary URL.
 This is not a REST endpoint.
 When a visitor navigates to that endpoint, the plugin sends an HTTP request to a REST API endpoint.
 The API is available at https://jsonplaceholder.typicode.com/ and the endpoint to call is /users.